 2016 billion euros announced in 74,2 year revenue compared with 73,9 2015 billion a year.
 However, the average income fell by 1,1%, while the average tax rose 3%.

 Greek citizens have paid into 2016 year income tax 8,2 billion euros against 7,8 2015 billion euros in the year.
 At that time, the total amount declared in 2016 year revenues increased by 400 million euros compared with the year 2015, taxes have increased even more.

 Processing returns 2016 years has also shown that 14,6% of taxpayers with VAT, or about 1,263 million people, declared zero income.
 It usually dependents - children, students, housewives.
 32%, or about 2,767 million taxpayers declared incomes of less than 5 thousand euros, and therefore they do not pay any taxes euros.
 So, even if the creditors led by the IMF will continue to insist on reducing the level of non-taxable income, 21% of Greeks would not be able to pay taxes.

-The number of people with incomes below the 1 thousand euros per month has increased over the past five years to 64,11% with 49%.
+The number of people with incomes below 1 thousand euros per month has grown over the past five years to 64,11% with 49%.

 The newspaper writes that the "classic suspected" tax evasion is a self-employed - 470 thousand of them said median income 9699 euros.
 Employees and pensioners can not hide a lot of revenue.

 Significantly reduced farmers' income compared to the year 2015 - 435,9 thousand people in agriculture have presented the average income 2,822 thousand euros compared with 3,103 2015 thousand euros per year.